maarten-pennings/WebUSB-LED/README.md

 This project is a trial of this technology.
 It consists of
- * An arduino Pro Mini (with an atmega32u4 - this is a chip with USB control via firmware)
+ * An arduino Pro Micro (with an atmega32u4 - this is a chip with USB control via firmware)
- * A LED (an optionally a button) connected to the Pro Mini (see Schematics below)
+ * A LED (an optionally a button) connected to the Pro Micro (see Schematics below)
  * A firmware that makes button presses switch the LED
  * A firmware that makes commands over Serial inspect and switch the LED
  * A firmware with WebUSB support so that Chrome can give those commands